 The second meta-problem, when encountering intractable personal and inter-personal problems for which there are no obvious solutions, and where even trying to do the right thing, the right way, at the right time and in the right order seldom achieves the right result , is the puzzle of why experts so often disagree amongst themselves in telling us what to do and how to do it.
 Although this meta-problem can cause an additional unwanted confusion, it can be resolved relatively easily by accepting that different individuals often hold differing and frequently conflicting world-views.

 Pepper and Sattler: systemic perspectives

-Systemic factors always lie beneath the surface of seemingly intractable personal, educational and work-related difficulties.
+Systemic factors generally lie beneath the surface of seemingly intractable personal, educational and work-related difficulties.
 These can be placed within the neglected work of Stephen Pepper (mind) and the ignored work of Barbara Sattler (body).
-Pepper provides a conceptual framework for mapping the world-views of those offering and those in need of help.
-Sattler offers detailed practical case-studies on the direct and indirect consequences of being a converted left-hander.
-Her publications evidence the need for 'behaviour change agents' in the non-German speaking world, to note both the writing and the adept hand of those with educational, occupational and well-being difficulties.
+Pepper provides a conceptual framework for mapping the world-views of those offering and those in need of help.The best account of world-view theorising to date is to be found in Stephen Pepper's book, World Hypotheses: A Study in Evidence.
+Sattler offers detailed case-studies on the direct and indirect consequences of being a converted left-hander.
+Her publications evidence the need for 'behaviour change agents' in the non-German speaking world to note both the writing and the adept hand of those with educational, occupational and well-being difficulties.
 She states the position succinctly: to paraphrase - writing with the wrong hand causes 'knots in the brain' with attendant educational, relationship, mental health, and behavioural consequences.